nicholasbook/numpy2ad/README.md

     ```

 # Acknowledgements
-This package was developed by Nicholas Book as part of a Master's seminar thesis under the supervision and close collaboration of Uwe Naumann and Simon Märtens (STCE, RWTH Aachen University, Germany).
+This package was developed by Nicholas Book in close collaboration with Prof. Uwe Naumann and Simon Märtens of [STCE](https://www.stce.rwth-aachen.de/) at RWTH Aachen University, Germany.

 # License
-MIT License.
+MIT License, see `LICENSE.txt`.